TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Properties/Editlock.rst

     :type: string (field name)
     :Scope: Proc. / Display

+    ..  versionchanged:: 13.3
+        The column definition is :ref:`auto-created <ctrl-auto-created-columns>`.

     Field name, which – if set – will prevent all editing of the record for non-admin users.